ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

   - We use fixed interval to reset the provider when it can't be reconnected.

     - provider_reset_descriptor: (interval sequence by default: 5s, 10s, ..., 24h)

+  - We actively reconnect to the provider to avoid the situation that the provider is down.

+    - provider_reconnection_interval_millis(Optional): Milliseconds between two rounds of active reconnection attempts. (default: 30000)

+    - If this value is set to 0, the node will not actively reconnect to the provider.
+This is not recommended in production as unstable provider connection will lead to deactivation of the node.

   - We use exponential backoff to retry when a transaction or view call fails, or a rpc request to the committer fails.
 The interval will be an exponent of base multiplied by factor every time, and it will be reset when the interaction succeeds.